 Upon receipt of a formal complaint, the Title IX Coordinator shall conduct an individualized safety and risk assessment to determine whether the Respondent's presence in the University's education programs and activities poses an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment.
 If so, the Title IX Coordinator will determine whether such risk assessment justifies the removal of the Respondent from campus on an emergency basis pending the outcome of the investigation.
 Threats must pose more than a generalized, hypothetical, or speculative risk to health and safety for emergency removal to be appropriate.

-A removed Respondent will receive written notice from the Title IX Coordinator of the emergency removal and will be provided with an opportunity to appeal the decision within writing to the designated Appeal Officer within two (2) days of the removal.
-The Appeal Officer's decision must be rendered within two (2) days of receiving the appeal.
+A removed Respondent will receive written notice from the Title IX Coordinator of the emergency removal and will be provided with an opportunity to appeal the decision within writing to the designated Appeal Officer within two (2) business days of the removal.
+The Appeal Officer's decision must be rendered within two (2) business days of receiving the appeal.
 The decision-makers for this appeal will not be otherwise assigned to this case as an investigator, a member of the Hearing Panel, the Title IX Coordinator, or a member of the Appeals Panel.

 The Title IX Coordinator, at their discretion, will designate the Appeal Officer.